 Adjustable Rate Mortgage (ARM)

 An Adjustable Rate Mortgage (ARM) or variable rate mortgage is a loan secured on a property (house) whose interest rate and monthly repayment vary over time.
 The interest rates charged on Adjustable Rate Mortgages are determined by a publicly published financial index.
-Adjustable Rate Mortgages transfer part of the interest rate risk from the lender to the borrower.
-They can be used where unpredictable interest rates make fixed rate loans difficult to obtain.
+Adjustable-Rate Mortgages transfer part of the interest rate risk from the lender to the borrower.
+They can be used where unpredictable interest rates make fixed-rate loans difficult to obtain.
 The borrower benefits if the interest rate falls and is at a disadvantage if the interest rates rise.

 Amortization is the distribution of a single lump-sum cash flow into many smaller cash flow installments for easier repayment.
 With amortization, each repayment installment consists of both principal and interest.
 Amortization is used in loan repayments where the payments are usually of equal amounts.
-In the case of a loan, a greater amount of the payment is applied to interest at the beginning, while during the latter portion, more money is applied to principal.
+In the case of a loan, a greater amount of the payment is applied to interest at the beginning, while during the latter portion, more money is applied to the principal.

 Automated Teller Machine (ATM)

 An automatic teller machine or automated teller machine (ATM) is an electronic device that allows a Credit Union member to make cash withdrawals and check account balances without the need for a human teller.
 Many ATMs also allow people to deposit cash or checks and transfer money between accounts.
 Find an ATM location.